TheTextAdventurer/SAGA-Hint-Sheets/HINT11 SAVAGE ISLAND PART 2 - ADVENTURE 11 HINTS AND SOLUTIONS.md

 ---

-## 16 - PSYCHOTRANSFIGURATION GO THROUGH
+## 16 - PSYCHOTRANSFIGURATION GO THROUGH BUT YOU ARE NOW IN THE DARK?
 <details><summary>Answer</summary>N/A N/A N/A N/A N/A N/A N/A IT IS NOT REALLY DARK</details>

 **17 - More help for above problem.**